 Drop us a line to discuss your needs or next project

-A good place to start is to define what exactly a ‘software agency’ is.
+A good place to start is to define what exactly a ‘software agency’ or ‘software development company‘ is.
 Companies whose core business is to develop software for other companies and organisations describe themselves in several subtly different ways.
 There can be grey areas and cross-over between companies that call themselves software agencies, IT outsourcers or IT outstaffers, but as a general rule of thumb the way each works is:

 You tell a software agency what software product you need to develop – functionalities, usability needs and considerations, security requirements, minimum up and recovery time requirements, infrastructure requirements and budget (choice of server technology, cloud platform running expenses etc.) and usually some guidance around tech stack (front end should be React, preference for established, mainstream tools and technologies etc.).